rabbitholegg/quest-protocol/README.md

 ## Upgrading

 important: make sure storage layouts are compatible, by running the upgrades-core validate script on the contract you are upgrading, for example:
-`forge clean && forge build && npx @openzeppelin/upgrades-core validate --contract RabbitHoleTickets`
+`forge clean && forge build && bunx @openzeppelin/upgrades-core validate --contract RabbitHoleTickets`

 Then to upgrade a contract, run one of the following commands:
 `forge script script/QuestFactory.s.sol:QuestFactoryUpgrade --rpc-url sepolia --broadcast --verify -vvvv`